p3zo/rhythmic-relationships/README.md

 ## Data

+### Parts

+The "parts" of a piece of music are style-dependent, but can be loosely categorized according to orchestration principles and musical texture.
+For styles like pop, rock, or jazz, an appropriate split might be percussive, bassline, harmonic, and melodic.

+Because there is no publicly available dataset with these category labels, we use a list of instrumental categories adapted from the program categories in the [General MIDI spec (Level 2)](https://en.wikipedia.org/wiki/General_MIDI_Level_2):

+- Drums
+- Piano
+- Guitar
+- Bass
+- Orchestra Solo
+- Orchestra Ensemble
+- Wind
+- Synth Lead

 ### Representations

 Rhythms can be encoded into various representations, each of which gives a different view into rhythmic relationships.